 How much should beauty determine a person’s worth in society, and how far will one woman go to gain approval?

-Rochelle Jackson is a woman born without, as she calls it, the "pretty gene."
-She more closely resembles a man and harbors a forbidden secret.
-This mix of volatile emotion and the simmering resentment bred by years of rejection becomes the destructive force behind her scheme to dethrone Dakota North, Rochelle's beautiful cousin and a prima donna in her own right.
+Rochelle Jackson is a woman born without, as she calls it, the “pretty gene.”
+Without makeup, she believes she more closely resembles a man, and she hasn’t revealed to anyone that she prefers dating women—though she isn’t noticed by anyone of any gender.
+This mix of repressing volatile emotions and the simmering resentment bred by years of rejection becomes the destructive force behind her scheme to dethrone Dakota North, Rochelle’s beautiful cousin and a prima donna in her own right.
+Rochelle is ready to emerge, for the first time, from Dakota’s shadow.

 When Rochelle lets loose with her vicious plan, it becomes an all-out war that will leave both parties changed forever.
-In the tradition of E. Lynn Harris, Jealousy has an emotionally wrenching plot and characters dealing with tough issues, such as bisexuality and homosexual relationships.
-Marsha D. Jenkins-Sanders's powerful novel questions the world's standards of value and provides a fresh perspective on the fight for power and identity.
+In the compelling tradition of E. Lynn Harris, Jealousy has an emotionally wrenching plot and characters dealing with tough issues.
+Jenkins-Sanders skillfully explores the emotional issues of cravings approval, power, and validation, which is intertwined with struggles of bisexuality and homosexuality.
+Jenkins-Sanders’s powerful novel questions our values and provides a fresh perspective on the fight for power and identity in a world full of negative self-image.

 Get our latest book recommendations, author news, and competitions right to your inbox.